d2si/sovereign-keys/README.md

     ################################
     ssh ec2-user@$bastion_ip
     ```
-2. Assuming the `Sovereign Keys` instances had time to appear, connect to an healthy one using EC2 Instance Connect from the bastion:
+2. Assuming the `Sovereign Keys` instances had time to appear, connect to a healthy one using EC2 Instance Connect from the bastion:
     ```sh
     ####################################
     # Executed on the Bastion instance #